tp1845/phase-3-sinatra-react-project/README.md

 This repository has all the starter code needed to get a Sinatra backend up and running.
 Fork and clone this repository to get started.
-Then, run `bundle install` to install your gems.
+Then, run `bundle install` to install the gems.

 The `app/controllers/application_controller.rb` file has an example GET route handler.
-Replace this route with routes for your project!
+Replace this route with routes for your project.

 You can start your server with: